2 dead, 15 reportedly injured in Kansas City, Missouri shooting

-KANSAS CITY, Missouri -- Police in Kansas City, Missouri, say at least two people are dead and 15 people were reportedly injured in a shooting outside a bar.
+KANSAS CITY, Mo. -- Police in Kansas City, Missouri, say at least two people are dead and 15 people were reportedly injured in a shooting outside a bar.

-The shooting took place shortly before midnight Sunday, Kansas City police said at a press conference at the scene.
-A police spokesman said responding officers found "a chaotic scene" and had to call in help from around the city.
-Two people were found dead, including a woman in the parking lot.
+The shooting took place shortly before midnight Sunday, Kansas City police said at the scene.
+Capt.
+David Jackson said responding officers found "a chaotic scene" and had to call in help from around the city.
+A man and a woman were found dead.

 During the investigation, police heard that people - at least 15 - were showing up to local hospitals with injuries from the shooting.
 At least three people were in critical condition, police said.